uzh-network-ninjas/ase-social-network/README.md

 ## Setup
 - You need to have docker installed with docker-compose
-- simply run `.start-service.sh` to setup everything
+- simply run `.init.sh` to setup everything (works in Cygwin for example)
+- otherwise run and `docker-compose -f docker-compose.yml -f docker-compose.kong.yml up` to start local development
-- each microservice should have 'swagger' available under `/docs` (currently not working:/)
+- each microservice should have 'swagger' available under `/docs` endpoint (one must access direct the endpoint of each microservice)
 - Kongo admin available at `http://localhost:8002/`

-## what it does
+## what does `.init.sh` do?
 - it will create a docker network
 - it will launch `docker-compose.yml` file, with all microservices
 - it will launch `docker-compose.kong.yml` file, with kong gateway